Kal Yafai: Yafai vs Jimenez

 On 29 June 2019, Yafai faced Norbelto Jimenez, then ranked #1 by the WBA at super flyweight, in his fifth consecutive title defence.
 Yafai managed to outbox Jimenez for most of the fight.
 The fight also involved both fighters landing low blows on their opponent, as well as a highly questionable knockdown in favor of Yafai in the closing round.
-It didn't matter much in the end, as Yafai was convincingly leading on all three scorecards, 119-107, 118-108 and 117-109, winning the bout via unanimous decision.
+It didn't matter much in the end, as Yafai was convincingly leading on all three scorecards, 119–107, 118-108 and 117–109, winning the bout via unanimous decision.

 Yafai vs Gonzalez

-In his next fight, on 29 February 2020, Yafai faced former pound-for-pound great Roman 'Chocolatito' Gonzalez, who was ranked #2 by the WBA.
+On 14 January 2020, Matchroom Boxing promoter Eddie Hearn announced Yafai would next defent his WBA title against former pound-for-pound great Roman 'Chocolatito' González (48-2, 40 KOs) on 29 February at the Ford Center at The Star in Frisco, Texas.
+The fight was on the undercard Mikey Garcia vs. Jessie Vargas welterweight main event.
+González was ranked #2 by the WBA.

 Both fighters stood in the pocket and were trading punches from the opening bell.
 Gonzalez was punishing Yafai to the body, as Yafai tried to retaliate, but with limited success.
 In the second half of the fight, Yafai's activity started to decrease.
 Gonzalez, sensing that Yafai's power was waning, became more aggressive, which resulted in a knockdown for Gonzalez in the eighth round.
 In the ninth round, Gonzalez caught Yafai with a big right hand and dropped him on the canvas again.
 The referee started the count, but quickly decided to wave the fight off, and award Gonzalez the TKO victory.

+Retirement

+After nearly two years without a fight, Yafai spoke in an interview where he announced his retirement.
+When asked if he would make a ring return, he replied, “No, I’m long gone, long gone.”
+He was pleased with the course of his career and accomplished everything he had hoped for.
+He finished his career with a world title and a record of 27 wins, with only two losses.